 What is hepatitis B?

 Hepatitis B is a viral liver infection that is spread through blood and body fluids.
-While often symptomless, it can lead to acute illness lasting one to three months, or chronic illness lasting six months or more.
+While often asymptomatic, it can lead to acute illness lasting one to three months, or chronic illness lasting six months or more.
 Children are at greater risk for developing long term illness from Hepatitis B than adults.

 How is hepatitis B spread?